Stratum

 Stratum is maintained by Sergio Andreozzi, the original DiffServ4NS author.
 Please report bugs and request features on the GitHub issue tracker: [https://github.com/digitalities/stratum-ns3/issues](https://github.com/digitalities/stratum-ns3/issues) The module is released under the GNU General Public License v2.0 (GPLv2), matching ns-3 mainline.

-New AQMs and schedulers integrate as cells in a registry template — no fork, no edits to the composer core.
+### Extending Stratum New AQMs and schedulers integrate as cells in a registry template — no fork, no edits to the composer core.
 A cell registers a factory and a name; CLI catalogues, plot palettes, documentation tables, and the smoke-registry tests then pick it up automatically.
-In-tree today: 13 AQM cells and 9 scheduler cells. ### Running the tests The module registers a suite per component area. ns-3's `test.py -s` takes one exact suite name, so run them individually or loop over the module's full set: python3 test.py -s stratum -v # DiffServ core (+ RFC 2697/2698 vectors) python3 test.py -s stratum-l4s -v # L4S DualPI2 (RFC 9331/9332) python3 test.py -s stratum-cake-q15 -v # CAKE composition # every stratum-module suite in turn: for s in $(./ns3 run "test-runner --print-test-name-list" 2>/dev/null \ | grep -E '^(stratum|tcp-gso-egress)'); do python3 test.py -s "$s" done RFC conformance vectors run inside these suites: RFC 2697 / 2698 metering in `stratum` and `stratum-meter-trace`; RFC 9331 / 9332 L4S identification and coupling in `stratum-l4s`. ### Contributing Development is spec-driven: a layered Intent → Structural → Quality spec suite gates every change.
+In-tree today: 13 AQM cells and 9 scheduler cells. ### Running the tests The module registers a suite per component area. ns-3's `test.py -s` matches a glob, so `-s 'stratum*'` runs every Stratum suite at once, or name one to run a single area: python3 test.py -s 'stratum*' -v # all Stratum suites python3 test.py -s stratum -v # DiffServ core (+ RFC 2697/2698 vectors) python3 test.py -s stratum-l4s -v # L4S DualPI2 (RFC 9331/9332) python3 test.py -s stratum-cake-q15 -v # CAKE composition Quote the glob so the shell does not expand it. `tcp-gso-egress` does not start with `stratum`, so to run the complete module set including it, loop over the discovered suites: for s in $(./ns3 run "test-runner --print-test-name-list" 2>/dev/null \ | grep -E '^(stratum|tcp-gso-egress)'); do python3 test.py -s "$s" done RFC conformance vectors run inside these suites: RFC 2697 / 2698 / 2859 metering in `stratum` and `stratum-meter-trace`; RFC 9331 / 9332 L4S identification and coupling in `stratum-l4s`. ### Contributing Development is spec-driven: a layered Intent → Structural → Quality spec suite gates every change.
 See `CONTRIBUTING.md` in the repository for the workflow, coding style, and the mainline-patch process.
 The architecture and the evidence base are documented in the in-tree handbook (Part II — architecture; Part III — evidence).
 Source code: [https://github.com/digitalities/stratum-ns3](https://github.com/digitalities/stratum-ns3)

 This ns-3 extension is one or more contributed modules.

-Version v1.3.0
+Version v2.0.1

-Released June 17, 2026
+Released June 25, 2026

 Works with ns-3.48